KateYagi/dotfiles/README.md

 Choose Win Key in i3-config wizard, then go into terminal mode to not get flashbanged
 - crtl+alt+f2

-Install alacritty
+Install alacritty and replace i3-sensible-terminal with alacritty in .config/i3/config

-Change terminal to alacritty in i3-config
 - sudo pacman -S alacritty
 - nano .config/i3/config